What Size Air Conditioner Do I Need? (2024 Guide)

 Square footage isn’t the only thing that affects AC unit size.
 The following factors can vary the numbers slightly:

-• Heat-generating appliances: Rooms such as kitchens and laundry rooms have appliances that regularly generate heat and make it harder to keep the room cool.
+- Heat-generating appliances: Appliances in rooms such as kitchens and laundry rooms regularly generate heat, making it harder to keep them cool.

-Because so many factors can affect what size AC you need, we highly recommend getting a professional opinion.
-A qualified HVAC technician can perform a Manual J calculation to determine the perfect AC size for comfort, efficiency, and cost-effectiveness.
+Because so many factors can affect the size of your AC, we highly recommend getting a professional opinion.
+A qualified HVAC technician can perform a Manual J calculation to determine the perfect size for comfort, efficiency, and cost-effectiveness.

 To learn more about what goes into properly sizing heating and cooling equipment, check out this video with heating expert Richard Trethewey.
 Using a model house, Richard explains the effect of insulation, sun exposure, wind, and ventilation on heat loss, heat gain, and HVAC sizing.